Contributing#

 or add an inline

 comment to exclude a certain check.
-For example, we do not enforce
+For example, we can omit the Return

 See the available validation checks in numpydoc Validation.